yet-another-static-site-generator/yass/docs/user/tags.md

     -- title: Template Tags

-- Same as global tags, each pair must be in one line.
-Neither `Key` nor `Value` can't contains new line.
+* Same as global tags, each pair must be in one line.
+Neither `Key` nor `Value` can't contain new line.
-- `Key` can't have any spaces, thus `some value: text` is invalid tag and will not be parsed by the program.
+* `Key` can't have any spaces, thus `some value: text` is invalid tag and will not be parsed by the program.
 Write instead `somevalue: text` or `some_value: text`.
-- Same as global tags, you can add as many as you want tags to project.
+* Same as global tags, you can add as many as you want tags to project.
-- Tags can be added in any place of a file (at beginning, between text, at end, etc) just they must start with new line.
+* Tags can be added in any place of a file (at beginning, between text, at end, etc) just they must start with new line.
 The program can't detect tags inside text.
-- Whole text from a markdown file is stored in tag `Content`.
+* Whole text from a markdown file is stored in tag `Content`.

 ### Values of tags